adirothbuilds/ai-driven-devops-workshop/01-llm-basics/README.md

 - Use temperature=0.2–0.4 for more consistent answers
 - Think of a "prompt" as a clear question or instruction – write it like you're talking to a junior engineer
-- You can integrate this into Git hooks, CI steps, or Slack bots later
+- You can integrate this into Git hooks, CI steps, or bots later

 ---